 Shopify Website Builder Pros and Cons

 Every platform, no matter how great, also has a few downsides.
 Shopify is no different.
-Listed below are some of its pros and cons to give you a better idea of the software’s capability.
+I’ve decided to include the pros and cons in this Shopify website builder review to give you a better idea of the software’s capability.

 Read through them to see whether the benefits and drawbacks balance out for you in relation to your business goals, expertise, and resources.